Beppu: The Onsen Capital Of The World

 Each type of onsen has its own characteristics and health benefits (including onsen skin care!), so Beppu is the perfect place to experience these differences.
 You can read more about combining hot spring trips to maximize their benefits, a process which is called kinousen, here.

-Now that you know how onsen works and how they are enriched with minerals, you can appreciate the long process it took and enjoy your hot spring even more.
+Now that you know how onsen work, where hot spring water comes from, and how it is enriched with minerals, you can appreciate the long process it took and enjoy your hot spring even more.

 You can read more about Beppu and why it is one of the places most beloved by onsen-lovers here.
 This city has something for everyone, including mixed onsen and unique hot spring experiences!
 If you are new to onsen, you might also find this article, How To Take Onsen (Hot Springs) In Japan, helpful.